Constellation-Labs/documentation-hub/validate/troubleshooting/alerting-troubleshoot.md

 ```

 ## ◽ Handle possible spam
-If you are sending your alerts to a standard email address, you will want to make sure that you email provider is not marking the incoming alerts as **spam**.
+If you are sending your alerts to a standard email address, you will want to make sure that your email provider is not marking the incoming alerts as **spam**.
 Setup rules within your email provider's settings or application settings to avoid the spam filter from marking the incoming messages as spam or black listing the gmail address you [configured](/validate/quick-start/alerting-quickstart) during installation.

 ## ◽ Mobile providers
 If you setup your alerts to be received as a text message via your mobile provider, you can run into issues with getting blocked.